-The Jersey breed of cattle diary - a viable alternative to sustainable dairying in Uganda
+The Jersey breed of dairy cattle - a viable alternative to sustainable dairy in Uganda

 Published: 19 February 2019

 Uganda is currently experiencing a population explosion.
 Therefore, there is a need to reduce the size of farming land.
 There is urgent need for increase in milk production to contribute to the animal protein needs of the population.
 AgriFoSe2030 and Makerere University are undertaking activities aimed at promoting the Jersey breed of dairy cattle as a viable alternative to inclusive and sustainable dairying in Uganda.